interplaynetary/free-association/README.md

 If all people in the world are seperated through at most 6 degrees of seperation, then we can imagine all organization must at most be seperated by 3 or 4.
 This would be a significant computational gain for calculating transitive surplus shares.

 This computational advantage could make organizational-level Free-Association more immediately practical than individual-level implementations for certain types of surplus.
 Resources that naturally flow at organizational scales (like electricity generation, manufacturing capacity, or agricultural output) might be more efficiently distributed through these shorter organizational networks.

-This creates the possibility of a hybrid implementation strategy where organizational-level Free-Association emerges first for certain types of surplus, creating infrastructure and experience that later supports individual-level implementation for more personalized forms of surplus.

 </details>